Walid ibn al-Mughira: Verses of the Quran about Walid

-The Trade-Fair
+The Pilgrimage (Hajj)

 Walid was a personage of great influence among the Quraysh.
 After he heard Muhammad reciting, Walid went to Quraysh and said: "I have just heard Muhammad's words, which for sure are neither a human's nor a jinn's.
 They are euphonious and relaxing, like a tree full of reachable fruits.
 They are of the highest quality and cannot be out-perfected."
-He told them, "The time of the fair has come round again, and representatives of Arabs will come to you and they will have heard about Muhammad.
+He told them, "The time of the annual pilgrimage has come round again, and representatives of Arabs will come to you and they will have heard about Muhammad.
 So agree upon one opinion without dispute, so that none of us will give the lie to the other."
 He recommended that they call Muhammad a sorcerer who has brought a message by which he separated a man from his father, brother, wife or family.
 The Quraysh accordingly warned the people attending the fair about Muhammad's doing.
 So, according to a Muslim historian, "Allah revealed verses 11–25 in Sura 74 concerning al-Walid."